GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 28.
-Thou art O Lord my strength and stay
+Voice Text: The XXVIII psalme.
+Thow art O Lord my streng[t]h & stay

 General Note